jaypatel2911/Restaurant-/README.md

 - **Component-Based Architecture**: Built with React for a modular, scalable, and maintainable codebase.
 - **Dynamic Homepage**: A beautiful landing page with sections for About Us, Menu, Events, and more, all managed through React components.
-- **Interactive Menu**: A menu section that displays food items dynamically from data.
 - **Event Management**: An elegant section to showcase different events that can be hosted at the restaurant.
 - **Book a Table**: A fully functional form that allows users to book a table.
 - **User Authentication**: Separate, styled pages for user `Login` and `Signup`, handled with client-side routing.